 |Unhappy Customers (Sink)||Sinks remove flow items from the model.
 You'll set this sink up so that it will search the WaitingCustomers list for any customers that have been waiting longer than 200 seconds.
 It will pull any customers who meet this criteria and remove them from the model, representing the customer getting frustrated and leaving.|

 |Happy Customers (Sink)||You'll use the default settings for this object, so you won't make any changes to it.|

 To add this logic to your 3D objects:

 Now that you're done editing the 3D object properties, consider saving your model.

 In this step, you'll run your simulation model again.
 Running a simulation model is an important step in the simulation model building process.
 In the early phases of model building, it helps you test and troubleshoot your model to ensure that you built it correctly.
 See Running a Simulation Model for more information.

-To run the model, press the Reset button on the simulation control bar, which is below the main toolbar.
-(Pressing Reset clears the simulation model and returns it to its starting values.)
-Press Play to start the simulation and Stop to pause it.
+To run the model, press the Reset button on the simulation control bar.
+Press the Run button to start the simulation and Stop button to stop it.

 When you first run the model a customer will immediately appear in the service desk.
 Gradually, more customers will appear and form a line in the Waiting Line queue:

 If your simulation model isn't behaving in a similar manner or if you are getting error messages, double-check that you have followed all the previous steps correctly.

 Also, right now the 3D visuals probably look a little strange and unnatural.
 Be aware that in the early model building phase, you're more concerned about building out the basic model and making sure it works correctly than in making it look realistic.
 In a future tutorial task, you'll learn how to improve the visuals of your 3D model to make it look more natural.